One Day Teacher Institutes focused on The Last Full Measure: Civil War Photographs from the Liljenquist Family Collection

-A cooperative endeavor between the Interpretive Programs Office and the Office of Strategic Initiatives, this institute invites educators from across the country to learn about Abraham Lincoln through the Library’s primary and web based materials.
-Participants will leave with strategies and materials they can use in their schools.
-The institute uses the Library's exhibition With Malice Toward None: The Abraham Lincoln Bicentennial Exhibition as its foundation.
+A cooperative endeavor between the Interpretive Programs Office and the Office of Strategic Initiatives, each workshop invites educators from across the country to learn about the U.S. Civil War based on Library of Congress primary and web based materials.
+Participants will leave with strategies and materials for use in their schools.

 The Learning Center, First Floor, James Madison Building of the Library of Congress